Morkaya Road is one of the most demanding drives in the world

 The road is a shortcut to Morkaya.
-It links the scenic but asphalted Erzurum-Artvin road and this small village.
+It links the scenic paved Erzurum-Artvin road and this small village.
 It has a length of 8km.
 The road is in dreadful condition and requires strong nerves to negotiate it.
 It’s certainly breathtaking and has a fearsome reputation.
 It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Words can’t describe the road and pictures don’t do it justice.

 Expect a 15km/h limit.
 The road is very steep, narrow (impassable for 2 cars at the same time) and bordered by a drop of hundreds of meters unprotected by guardrails.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 The road starts and finishes with asphalt for easy driving, but the main bulk of the road is made up of loose gravel.